 The demand for talented international soccer players, both women and men, is big in US college soccer.
 American coaches like to recruit international players because of their understanding of the game and experience at a high level.
 Finding the right blend of players for the squad is critical for success in college soccer.

 The lifestyle of a college soccer player is very similar to that of a professional player.
 You train daily in excellent facilities, with fitness trainers, physical therapists and nutritionists, travel to matches staying in hotels and competing against top young players in the country.

 Do keep in mind, college soccer is not only for players that have professional ambitions.
 We also assist players whose main goal is to get a degree, a soccer scholarship and to experience playing abroad for a university team.

-Contact us to find out if you qualify for a soccer scholarship in the US.
+Complete the FREE ASSESSMENT to find out if you qualify for a soccer scholarship in the US.

 “My best memory from college soccer is definitely when we beat Akron in the last game of the pre-season.
 They are ranked the best best team in the country and we beat them 2-1 in front of 2300 fans in Tampa.
 I played the whole game and this is one of the biggest moments of my soccer career.
 It was also a lot of fun to play live on ESPN against Connecticut.
 More than 4000 fans created an excellent atmosphere in the stadium.”

 - Marius Krathe